pscholl/grtool/doc/postprocess.md

     some_prediction some_prediction
     some_prediction some_prediction

- And this is an example of a post-processing using predicition probabilities, which need to be printed if they are used.
+ And this is an example of a post-processing using prediction probabilities, which need to be printed if they are used.
 You can switch the prediction tool to do so with the -p switch.

     echo "NULL NULL .5
     > NULL label .9